+On the other hand, while the AAB configuration demonstrates intriguing behavior, it is crucial to note that it could evolve into a \gls{mspl} by increasing the length of the final component.
+Fig.~\ref{fig:AAB}(a) illustrates that, by creating a component that reaches values on the order of $10^{-5}$, each mode can be individually generated in the few-mode section.
+Although this configuration may not yield a highly robust component, it does enable the development of a mode-selective component with a reduced number of fibers.

-All experimental \glspl{pl} were made with synthetic fused silica capillary tubes, which do not provide the best results in terms of excess loss but otherwise are good enough to reproduce the results obtained with more expensive capillary tubes.
+Finally, all \glspl{pl} fabricated for this study were made with synthetic fused silica capillary tubes, which do not provide the best results in terms of excess loss.
+Better components can be manufactured using more expensive fluoride capillary tubes.
+With the exception of excess loss, fused silica capillaries allow reproducing the main outcomes obtained with more expensive capillary tubes.

-Even for conventional \glspl{pl}, the use of double-clad fibers reduces the length of the components and simplifies manipulations at the end of the manufacturing process~\cite{Zhang:24}.

-The use of SuPyMode requires some interpretation skills such as knowing when a crossing actually leads to coupling.
-In general however, most results provided by the tool are very intuitive and greatly simplify the design process.